Back to Blog

 5. ISP Traffic Management

-• Bandwidth prioritization for speed tests
+• Bandwidth prioritization for specific services.

-• Throttling of certain types of traffic
+• Throttling of certain traffic types.

 How to Get the Most Accurate Results

-2. Disconnect other devices from your network temporarily
+• Disconnect other devices from your network.

 Conclusion